-Mr. Zigrang is the co-author of "The Adviser's Guide to Healthcare - 2nd Edition" (AICPA, 2014), numerous chapters in legal treatises and anthologies, and peer-reviewed and industry articles such as: The Accountant's Business Manual (AICPA); Valuing Professional Practices and Licenses (Aspen Publishers); Valuation Strategies; Business Appraisal Practice; and, NACVA QuickRead.
+Mr. Zigrang is the co-author of the soon-to-be released "Adviser's Guide to Healthcare - 2nd Edition" (AICPA, 2014), numerous chapters in legal treatises and anthologies, and peerreviewed and industry articles such as: The Accountant's Business Manual (AICPA); Valuing Professional Practices and Licenses (Aspen Publishers); Valuation Strategies; Business Appraisal Practice; and, NACVA QuickRead.
 Additionally, Mr. Zigrang has served as faculty before professional and trade associations such as the American Bar Association (ABA); the National Association of Certified Valuators and Analysts (NACVA); the Physician Hospitals of America (PHA); the Institute of Business Appraisers (IBA); the Healthcare Financial Management Association (HFMA); and, the CPA Leadership Institute.